The most famous barbecue story in recent Charlotte history goes like this.

 Lexington has Lexington Barbecue, also known as the Honeymonk.
 Winston-Salem has Little Richard’s.
 Shelby has Red Bridges.
 Chapel Hill has Allen & Sons.

-That could soon change: Noble Smoke will be opening this spring on Freedom Drive.
+That could soon change: Noble Smoke will be opening in spring 2019 on Freedom Drive.

 The new barbecue restaurant is the brainchild of Jim Noble, the restaurateur behind Rooster’s Wood-Fired Kitchen and King’s Kitchen.